Costa Rica – Sea Turtle Volunteering & Adventure Tour for Teenagers

 Age Age: Designed for teens aged 15-17

-Number of Volunteers Number of Volunteers: Minimum 6 participants, accompanied by group leaders and chaperones.
+Number of Volunteers Number of Volunteers: Minimum 6 participants, accompanied full-time by a local group leader and GoEco chaperone.

 What’s Included